-The first accommodation centres are big buildings where high numbers of migrants are accommodated.
-These centres offer basic services (food, accommodation, clothing, basic information services including legal services, first aid and emergency treatments) and they are often overcrowded.
-Most of the CARAs are located in remote areas with few means of public transports available.
+The first accommodation centres, in fact, are big buildings where high numbers of migrants and asylum applicants are accommodated.
+These centres offer basic services (food, accommodation, clothing, basic information services including legal services, first aid and emergency treatments).
+CDA, CSPA and CARA are often overcrowded.
+Most of the CARAs are located in remote areas with few means of public transports and people do not have the possibility to easily access the centre of the nearby city.